freenas/freenas-docs/userguide/system.rst

 Alerts are grouped by |web-ui| feature or service monitor.
-To customize alert importantance, use the :guilabel:`Warning Level` drop-down.
+To customize alert importance, use the :guilabel:`Warning Level` drop-down.
 To adjust how often alert notifications are sent, use the :guilabel:`Frequency` drop-down.
 Setting the :guilabel:`Frequency` to *NEVER* prevents that alert from being added to alert notifications, but the alert can still show in the |web-ui| if it is triggered.